 Back on track… We landed in London and made the mistake of trying to visit sites that day.
 Instead, we got this…

-For French tourism the best bet is booking ahead and booking online.
-The perks of online booking is that you don’t have to wait in the ticket lines and you can have a better understanding of the options you want.
-Trying to read french and small print english are hard to do on the spot especially after waiting in the lines. 😉
+For French tourism, the best bet is booking ahead and booking online.
+The perks of online booking are that you don’t have to wait in the ticket lines and you can have a better understanding of the options you want.
+Trying to read french and small print English is hard to do on the spot especially after waiting in the lines. 😉

 TIP: Please pay for the top floor, and walk to the east side of the main platform.
 No one is ever in the east line compared to the west line that leads to the top floor elevator.